conversejs/converse.js/docs/source/setup.rst

 It's possible to enable shared sessions whereby users already authenticated in your website will also automatically be logged in on the XMPP server,

-This session can be made to persist across page loads.
+This session can also be made to persist across page loads.
 In other words, we want a user to automatically be logged in to chat when they log in to the website, and we want their chat session to persist across page loads.